 How Action Module will interface with existing work [Scott, Jeremy, Kir, Diana ]

-We aim to complement existing delivery of ecosystem-based management to the Council process by organizing and synthesizing the breadth of climate information, a subset of which is currently communicated through various channels to the Council.
-This module will also standardize the method of communicating actionable climate information to the Council through the recommendation of a framework for climate-resilient management, including the incorporation of information and consideration of new management tools.
-This includes 1) systematic review of new and emergent climate change information, both immediate and long-term in scope (most long-term information is currently not included in ESRs and other reports), 2) synthesis and evaluation of key issues, emergent trends, and potential red flags relevant to the Council, 3) coordination and iterative review with the LK TK Subsistence Taskforce and FEP Team to support the diversity plurality of perspectives and knowledge sources needed for evaluations of risk, and tradeoffs, and the variety of sources of climate information, and 4) recommendations of climate-resilient management actions to enable adaptation to climate-driven change (this particular point would be in the form of recommendations that can be considered by the Council through the Council process).
+We aim to complement existing delivery of ecosystem-based management to the Council process by organizing and synthesizing the breadth of climate information, a subset of which is currently communicated through various channels to the Council (Fig. 5).
+This module will also standardize the method of communicating actionable climate information to the Council.
+This includes 1) systematic review of new and emergent climate change information, both immediate and long-term in scope (most long-term information is currently not included in ESRs and other reports), 2) synthesis and evaluation of key issues, emergent trends, and potential red flags relevant to the Council, 3) coordination and iterative review with the LK TK Subsistence Taskforce and FEP Team to support the diversity plurality of perspectives and knowledge sources needed for evaluations of risk, and tradeoffs, and the variety of sources of climate information, and 4) identification of climate-resilient management actions to enable adaptation to climate-driven change (this particular point would be in the form of recommendations that can be considered by the Council through the Council process).
 A proposed approach is outlined in Figure 5 below.
 As much as possible we will work with existing teams and products (such as the Ecosystem Status Report teams) to minimize the amount of reporting and review and avoid duplication of existing efforts.